Don't let shit happen on set (you deserve better)

 I have still a loooong way to go to fully understand this industry and the people who run it.
 Yet what I did learn during my previous (little) experiences is that you are the only one responsible for your security :

-- You need to speak up for yourself and protect the people below you.
+- Speak up for yourself and protect the people below you.

-- You need to trust your gut and be able to explain clearly and calmly what is going wrong in the situation.
+- Trust your gut and be able to explain clearly and calmly what is going wrong in the situation.

-- You need to know your limits and respect yourself above everything.
+- Know your limits and respect yourself above everything.

-- You need to learn to let a job go because it doesn’t worth risking your health or self-estime for it.
+- Learn to let a job go because it doesn’t worth risking your health or self-estime for it.

-- You need to remember that you are working in the entertainment industry and that you should not have to face dangerous situations for the sake of a film.
+- Remember that you are working in the entertainment industry and that you should not have to face dangerous situations for the sake of a film.

-- You need to acknowledge the fact that you will work with the wrong people sometimes and you need to recognize and avoid them before it happens.
+- Acknowledge the fact that you will work with the wrong people sometimes and you need to recognize and avoid them before it happens.

-- You need to remind yourself that you are not alone and that there will always be a community to hold your back - get into a union https://www.bectu.org.uk/home.
+- Remind yourself that you are not alone and that there will always be a community to hold your back - get into a union https://www.bectu.org.uk/home.

-- You need to be confident in your abilities and skills but not be naive about your physical limitations.
+- Be confident in your abilities and skills but not be naive about your physical limitations.

-- You need to remember that you chose this career because you love what you are doing so you should keep loving it.
+- Remember that you chose this career because you love what you are doing so you should keep loving it.

 Take care of yourself, take care of each other and you will be rewarded because at the end of the day, nobody will respect you if you don’t take responsibility for your own behavior.